Universality in volume law entanglement of pure quantum states: abstract

 {\texttt{IPMU17-0027}}

-\section{Abstract}
+\section{abstract}

-\textsf{\textbf{ A pure quantum state can fully describe thermal equilibrium as long as one focuses on local observables.
+A pure quantum state can fully describe thermal equilibrium as long as one focuses on local observables.
 The thermodynamic entropy can also be recovered as the entanglement entropy of small subsystems.
-When the size of the subsystem increases, however, quantum correlations break the correspondence and mandate a correction to this simple volume-law.
-The elucidatione of the size dependence of the entanglement entropy is thus of essential importance in linking quantum physics with thermodynamics, and in analyzing recent experiments on ultra-cold atoms.
-Here we derive an analytic formula of the entanglement entropy for a class of pure states called cTPQ states representing thermal equilibrium.
-We find that our formula applies universally to any sufficiently scrambled pure state representing thermal equilibrium, i.e., general energy eigenstates of non-integrable models and states after quantum quenches.
-Our universal formula can be exploited as a diagnostic tool for chaotic systems; we can distinguish integrable models from chaotic models and detect many-body localization with high accuracy. }}
+When the size of the subsystem increases, however, quantum correlations break the correspondence and mandate a correction to this simple volume law.
+The elucidation of the size dependence of the entanglement entropy is thus essentially important in linking quantum physics with thermodynamics.
+Here we derive an analytic formula of the entanglement entropy for a class of pure states called cTPQ states representing equilibrium.
+We numerically find that our formula applies universally to any sufficiently scrambled pure state representing thermal equilibrium, i.e., energy eigenstates of non-integrable models and states after quantum quenches.
+Our formula is exploited as diagnostics for chaotic systems; it can distinguish integrable models from non-integrable models and many-body localization phases from chaotic phases.